Beach Cleanup for Students

 Make a plan for the rubbish collection.

 During your site visit, locate the nearest bins (rubbish and recycling).
 It is easier if you have different coloured bags to differentiate recycling from general waste.
 If it is an isolated beach without bins, make a plan before the event for where to put the rubbish awaiting collection by the government.
-Contact the hotline 1823 via email, app or phone to arrange pickup.
+Contact Clean Shorelines to arrange pickup.
 Leave bags well above the high tide line.

 Make it Fun!